draeician/ol/README.md

 # ol - Ollama REPL Wrapper

-A Python command-line wrapper for the Ollama REPL.
+A Python command-line wrapper for the Ollama REPL that supports both local and remote Ollama instances.

 ## Prerequisites

 - Python 3.6 or higher
-- Ollama installed and available in your system PATH
+- Ollama installed (locally or on a remote server)
 - pipx (recommended for installation)

 ## Installation